Pylons/pyramid/docs/narr/introduction.rst

   framework - that is, "model", "template", and "view."
 That breakdown makes much more sense.

-:mod:`repoze.bfg` 's skeleton code generator generates a directory layout very simliar to the directory layout suggested by the `Django Book <http://www.djangobook.com/>`_ .
+The skeleton code generator of :mod:`repoze.bfg` generates a directory layout very simliar to the directory layout suggested by the `Django Book <http://www.djangobook.com/>`_ .
 Additionally, as suggested above, the concepts of :term:`view`, :term:`model` and